 If you are a teacher and would like to incorporate Virtual Project Crystal materials into your own classroom, please fill out our survey here to let us know.
 Teacher resources are also available for Virtual Project Crystal and for Virtual Project Crystal Code!

 We need your help!
 Crystal Cove Conservancy partners with Crystal Cove State Park and local researchers to understand the best way to protect the park’s ecosystems, but we can’t do it alone.
-Every two weeks, we’ll publish a new environmental challenge that you can help solve online.
-These challenges might include analyzing a large data set and sharing your findings back with us or developing and testing solutions to an engineering challenge.
+These Environmental Challenges might include analyzing a large data set and sharing your findings back with us or developing and testing solutions to an engineering challenge.

 Family Community Science

-Spend this summer becoming a Jr. Ranger and a Community Scientist with your family!
-Every two weeks, Crystal Cove State Park will be publishing videos, crafts, Jr. Ranger videos, scavenger hunts, virtual hikes and more.
-With each Jr. Ranger program, we’ll be sharing a community science project that you and your family can help with from home or a park near you!
+Spend this summer becoming a Junior Ranger and a Community Scientist with your family!
+During Summer 2020, Crystal Cove State Park moved their Junior Rangers program online, including crafts, Jr. Ranger videos, scavenger hunts, virtual hikes and more.
+With each Junior Ranger program, we’ll be sharing a community science project that you and your family can help with from home or a park near you!

 - Family Community Science: Monitoring Mammals with Camera Traps